George Villiers, 1st Duke of Buckingham: Legacy

-During the duke's short tenure as Chancellor of the University of Cambridge, he had initiated the purchase of Thomas van Erpe's collection of oriental books and manuscripts on its behalf, although his widow only transferred it to Cambridge University Library after his death.
-With it came the first book in Chinese to be added to the Library's collections.
+During the Duke's short tenure as Chancellor of the University of Cambridge, he had initiated the purchase of Thomas van Erpe's collection of oriental books and manuscripts on its behalf, although his widow only transferred it to Cambridge University Library after his death.
+With it came the first book in Chinese to be added to the library's collections.

 After Buckingham's assassination, a large amount of satirical verse was circulated on the subject.
 Most of this reflected on how pride goes before a fall and the damage he had done to the kingdom, while several pieces commended John Felton's action.
-The dagger, claimed to have been used by him, was recorded by a late Victorian gazetteer as still on display at the now demolished Newnham Paddox in Warwickshire.
-This was the seat of the Earls of Denbigh, whose first earl married Buckingham's sister Susan.

-The duke's residence of York House occupied what eventually became the Adelphi district in London.
+The Duke's residence of York House occupied what eventually became the Adelphi district in London.
 When his son sold the area to developers, it was on condition that his father and titles were commemorated in naming the new streets.
 These were, accordingly, George Court, Villiers Street, Duke Street, Of Alley and Buckingham Street.

+There are 18th and 19th century accounts of a dagger on display at Newnham Paddox in Warwickshire, that was claimed to be the one used to assassinate Buckingham.
+Newnham Paddox was the family seat of the Earls of Denbigh and Buckingham's sister, Susan, had married William Feilding, 1st Earl of Denbigh.
+How the dagger (if authentic) came to be at Newnham Paddox was explained by it being recovered after the assassination and sent to Buckingham's widow, who was also living there.

 Fictional appearances

-A fictionalised Buckingham is one of the characters in Alexandre Dumas's celebrated 1844 novel Les Trois Mousquetaires (The Three Musketeers), which paints him as in love with Anne of Austria as well as dealing with the siege of La Rochelle and his assassination by Felton.
+A fictionalised Buckingham is one of the characters in Alexandre Dumas's celebrated 1844 novel The Three Musketeers, which paints him as in love with Anne of Austria, as well as dealing with the siege of La Rochelle and his assassination by Felton.
 He is described: